 and, finally, make it fast.

-There is nothing wrong in having alternatives to Rails, but the Rails bashing is getting very old, very fast.
-It's difficult to pitch alternatives, I know, I've spent many show soles in the last 10 years advocating Ruby, so I really know it.
+There is nothing wrong with having alternatives to Rails, but the Rails bashing is getting very old very fast.
+It's difficult to pitch alternatives, I know.
+I've spent many show soles in the last 10 years advocating Ruby, so I really know it.

-I never believed in free lunch, I believe in targeted, hard work.
-That's been my last 25 years in programming.
+I never believed in free lunch.
+I believe in targeted, hard work, and that's been my philosophy for the last 25 years in programming.